 Taking a bite of this pie is like taking a bite of a rich chocolate cloud.
-It is a showstopper dessert steeped in history!
+It is a showstopper dessert that brings back great memories for my family.

 As far as I know, my Great-Grandpa “Buck” never made a French Silk Pie.
 But, I can’t imagine there ever being a time where a french silk pie doesn’t remind me of him.